 Here are a few pros to consider when hiring a property management company:

-- Saves time, and maybe money: Having someone else manage your rental property saves you time, and can also save you money with fewer vacancies.
-Property managers have an established pool of vendors and contractors for maintenance and repairs, and a well-managed and maintained property is typically higher in value.
+- Saves time and (maybe) money: Having someone else manage your rental property saves you time and can also save you money with fewer vacancies.
+Property managers have an established pool of vendors and contractors for maintenance and repairs, and a well-managed and maintained property typically is higher in value.

 - No emergency repair calls: Every landlord has a story about the middle of the night phone calls from tenants with leaking or frozen pipes to bats flying around inside the unit.
 The property management company or their call service will respond to these calls, leaving you to a good night’s sleep!

-- Handling evictions: Good property management companies screen tenants reducing the need for evictions.
+- Handling evictions: Good property management companies screen tenants, reducing the need for evictions.
 When a tenant needs to be evicted, property management companies have a systematic approach and know the legal procedures that need to be followed.

 Cons of Property Management